-- 6.8 The penalty for a false declaration will be exclusion from an event. - 6.9 Vehicles with forced induction and all Rotary engine vehicles will be subject to an equivalency factor of 1.4 by which their actual capacity will be multiplied to determine a capacity for classing purposes.
+- 6.8 The penalty for a false declaration will be exclusion from an event. - Vehicles with forced induction and all Rotary engine vehicles will be subject to an equivalency factor multiplier of 1.4 for standard OEM, non-modified turbos.
+A factor of 1.6 will be applied for any non-OEM and/or modified turbo, whereby their actual capacity will be calculated. by which their actual capacity will be multiplied to determine a capacity for classing purposes.
 Forced induction Rotary engine cars will be subject to an equivalency factor of 2.0